timhwang21/react-gotchas/classMethods.md

 }
 ```

+The statement in which props are destructured, when placed at the start of the method, basically acts as a second function signature.

 React component props are basically instance variables, and instance variables that are used in a class method are basically arguments to that method.
 The purpose of a function signature is to give a quick overview of a function's dependencies.
 By destructuring props at the start of a method, the glance value of the method is dramatically increased -- it becomes immediately clear which props are used in the course of the function.
 This is extremely beneficial in refactoring.

 Also, more of a personal opinion, but I think the latter reads much clearer.